bradley-woods/tech230-aws/README.md

 - **Security** - Cloud providers employ security measures, update security regularly and offer access and identity controls to protect the infrastructure, data and applications of the businesses that use them.

-- **Faster time-to-market** - Using the cloud enables businesses to deploy new applications rapidly, since virtually any size or number of machines can be taken out easily, thus reducing the time-to-mark a new product.
+- **Faster time-to-market** - Using the cloud enables businesses to deploy new applications rapidly, since virtually any size or number of machines can be taken out easily, thus reducing the time-to-market a new product.

 ## What is AWS?